Alaska Department of Fish and Game

 Growth and Reproduction

 Females are sexually mature when they are 3–6 years old.
 Males reach sexual maturity at 4-5 years of age, but are generally not successful breeders until after 6 years of age.
 The breeding season for polar bears is March through May.
 A male will find a female by following her scent and tracks across the sea ice.
-After mating, the development of the fertilized egg (blastocyst) is delayed and does not implant in the female’s uterus until August.
-Once the embryo begins to grow, the gestation period is only 4-5 months.
+After mating, the development of the fertilized egg (blastocyst) is delayed and does not implant in the female’s uterus until about late September.
+Once the embryo begins to grow, the gestation period is only about 2-3 months.
 In October and November, a pregnant female will find a denning area either on land or on the sea ice.
-She creates her den by making a depression in the snow on a bank or slope or near rough ice.
+She creates her den by excavating a hole where snow has accumulated, usually along a river bank, coastal bluff, or out on the sea ice.
 As snow drifts form, she will increase the size of her den.
-The cubs (usually twins) are born in December and weigh 1-2 lbs and must remain in the protection of the den until they grow bigger.
+The cubs (usually twins) are typically born in December or January, and weigh 1-2 lbs and must remain in the protection of the den until they grow bigger.

-By late March or early April when the cubs weigh ~15 lbs, they leave the den.
-For the first few days, the family will make short trips and return to the den giving the cubs time to acclimate to the temperatures outside.
-After this time, the group will travel to the drifting sea ice.
-The cubs will remain with their mother for about 2 years and then the female will mate again.
+By late March or early April when the cubs weigh ~20-25 lbs, they leave the den.
+For the first few days, the family will remain near the den, giving the cubs time to acclimate to the temperatures outside.
+After this time, the family group will travel to areas in the drifting sea ice in search of food.
+The cubs will remain with their mother for about 2 1/2 years and then the female will mate again.

 Ringed seals are the main prey of polar bears.
 Bears capture seals by waiting at their breathing holes.
 They may also hunt seals that are resting on the ice or they break into seal dens, called lairs, made in the snow and capture females or pups.
 Polar bears also eat bearded seals, walrus, and beluga whales.
 Polar bears will feed on whale, walrus, and seal carcasses they find.
 When other food is not available, they will eat small mammals, bird eggs, and vegetation.

-In general, except for females with cubs, polar bears are solitary animals, however whale carcasses can attract large numbers of polar bears.
+In general, except for females with cubs, polar bears are solitary animals; however, marine mammal carcasses can attract large numbers of polar bears.

 Range and Habitat